spmeesseman/vscode-taskexplorer/README.md

 ## Description

-> Provides a single view in either (or both) the SideBar and/or Explorer that conveniently displays VSCode, NPM, Ant, and Gulp tasks (Grunt, Batch/Bash, NSIS coming soon), grouped within their respective task nodes and project folders.
+> Provides a single view in either (or both) the SideBar and/or Explorer that conveniently displays VSCode, NPM, Ant, Grunt and Gulp tasks (Batch/Bash, NSIS coming soon).
+Tasks are organized into a treeview, with respective task file nodes and project folders (perfect for large multi-root workspaces).
 Tasks can be opened for view/edit, executed, and stopped.

 ## Screenshots